Bethany Indonesian Church: Issued from the Indonesia Bethel Church Synod

 so that on January 17, 2003, the Indonesian Bethany Church Synod was officially established as a church legal entity.

 The newly established Synod was chaired by Rev. Ir.
 Leonard Limato, M.A.

 Thus all the local churches that were originally part of the coordination of the GBI Bethany Congregation throughout Indonesia have officially split to continue joining the Indonesian Bethel Church Synod or choosing to leave and join the Bethany Indonesia Synod.

-Local churches that are members of the GBI Bethany Congregation in Indonesia she was in the middle of giving birth to join the Bethany Indonesia Church Synod.
+Local churches that are members of the GBI Bethany Congregation in Indonesia joined the Bethany Indonesia Church Synod.
 While the Synod of the Bethany Indonesia Church has been officially established, Pdt.
 Prof. Dr. Abraham Alex Tanuseputra explicitly stated that he was not part of the Indonesian Bethel Church Synod and chose to remain at the Indonesian Bethel Church Synod.

 Finally, after reconciliation efforts between Pdt.
 Prof. Dr. Abraham Alex Tanuseputra with the Indonesian Bethel Church Synod did not bring results, Pdt.
 Prof. Dr. Abraham Alex Tanuseputra was finally dismissed (expelled) from the Indonesian Bethel Church Synod through a letter of dismissal by the Complete Working Committee of the Indonesian Bethel Synod Church and indicated that Pdt.
 Prof. Dr. Abraham Alex Tanuseputra was in two synods (the Indonesian Bethany Church Synod and the Indonesian Bethel Church Synod).

 In July 2003, the Founding Body of the Indonesian Bethany Church Synod officially asked Rev. Prof. Dr. Abraham Alex Tanuseputra to join the Bethany Indonesia Church Synod.

 On September 16 to 18, 2003, the General Assembly of the Synod I of the Bethany Indonesia Church was held at Graha Bethany Nginden - Surabaya, and resulted in a decision to choose Rev. Prof. Dr. Abraham Alex Tanuseputra as Chairman of the Synod and Rev. Freddy Zacharia Riva as General Secretary of the Synod - for the term of office from 18 September 2003 to 18 September 2007.